What is a Heart-healthy diet?

 Regularly eating nuts such as walnut, almonds, pistachios, peanuts and macadamia nuts is associated with a lower risk of cardiovascular diseases.

 Green tea is eminent in polyphenols and catechins, which can help nurture the health of your blood vessels and may hold blood clots from forming.
-It also contains antioxidant properties which help to prevent cell damage, reduce inflammation and protect the health of your heart.
+It also contains antioxidant properties which help to prevent cell damage, reduce inflammation and protect the health of your skin and heart.

 According to little research, it is said that taking green tea extract for three months reduces blood pressure, triglycerides, LDL and total cholesterol, correlated to a placebo.
 So it is essential to include green tea in your Heart Healthy diet.